zkosior/HackerNewsScraper/README.md

 ### For executable application

-Run command: dotnet publish .\src\ConsoleApp\ConsoleApp.csproj -c Release
+Run command: `dotnet publish .\src\ConsoleApp\ConsoleApp.csproj -c Release`

 ### For docker image

-Run command: docker build -f .\DockerFile -t hackernews .
+Run command: `docker build -f .\DockerFile -t hackernews .`

 ## Run

 ### Executable

-hackernews --posts 10
+`hackernews --posts 10`
-hackernews --help
+`hackernews --help`

 ### Docker container

 After builting to image "hackernews"

-docker run -it --rm hackernews --posts 10 docker run -it --rm hackernews --help
+`docker run -it --rm hackernews --posts 10`
+`docker run -it --rm hackernews --help`

+## Run mock

+You can build and run local mock endpoint for testing.
+From test\wiremock.net run `StartMock.ps1` and after using it you can remove containers and images with `Clean.ps1`

 ## Requirements